miroslavpejic85/mirotalk-docs/docs/license/licensing-options.md

 ## Regular License

 If you are using MiroTalk for a `personal project` (**closed-source**) that is `not intended for commercial purposes`, and you don't charge end users, you should purchase the Regular License.
-This license permits the use of MiroTalk in a single end product without user charges.
+This license permits the use of MiroTalk in a single end product without user charges. `Direct support is included.`

 ---

 ## Extended License

 For `commercial projects` (**closed-source**) where you `intend to charge end users`, the Extended License is required.
-This license grants the right to use MiroTalk in a single end product that generates revenue from its users.
+This license grants the right to use MiroTalk in a single end product that generates revenue from its users. `Direct support is included.`

 ---